-The City's primary interests are planning for areas around the City as Urban Reserve based upon future opportunities for growth and urban services.
-Limited expansion of growth in the Fringe helps to meet other goals for managing natural resources and county infrastructure capacity as well.
-An agreement with the Counties helps to streamline policy and project review for the Fringe to help focus on City priorities in the Fringe and add design requirements that address future compatibility and service needs related to rural development.
+The City's primary interests for the Urban Fringe Area are additional planning for areas around the city as Urban Reserve, based upon future opportunities for growth and urban services.
+Limited expansion of development in the Urban Fringe helps to meet other goals for managing natural resources and county infrastructure capacity as well.

+A 28E Agreement with the counties can help to streamline policy and project review in the Urban Fringe to help focus on city priorities and add design requirements that address future compatibility and service needs related to rural development.